limalib/docs/docs/source/api/simul_efun-path.rst

 cannonical_form("foo/bar") == cannonical_form("/foo/bar.c")

+.. c:function:: int path_exists(string x)

+Returns true if the path exists, false otherwise.

+.. c:function:: int is_directory(string x)

+Returns true if the path is a directory, false otherwise.

+.. c:function:: int is_file(string x)

+Returns true if the path is a file, false otherwise.

+.. c:function:: string *split_path(string p)

+Given a path, returns an array of two strings, the first being the directory part of the path, and the second being the file part.

+.. c:function:: string base_path(string p)

+Given a path, returns the directory part of the path.

+.. c:function:: string depath(string p)

+Given a path, returns the file part of the path.

+.. c:function:: varargs void walk_dir(string path, function func, mixed arg)

+Walks a directory tree, calling a function for each directory it finds.

 .. c:function:: string canonical_path(string path)

 Strip out all "." and ".." forms from a path.
 Remove double slashes.
 Ensure the path has a leading slash.

+.. c:function:: string join_path(string dir, string file)

+Given a directory and a file, return the full path.

+.. c:function:: mapping map_paths(mixed paths)

+Given an array of paths, return a mapping of the form ([dir: ({files})]).

+.. c:function:: varargs string absolute_path(string relative_path, mixed relative_to)

+Given a relative path and an object, return the absolute path.

+.. c:function:: nomask string wiz_dir(mixed what)

+Given a wizard name or object, return the wizard's directory.